 Acclaimed as one of the most exciting conductors of his generation, German conductor Moritz Gnann has received outstanding reviews for his fresh approach to a wide range of symphonic and operatic repertoire reaching from renaissance to contemporary.

-Elsewhere, and following a successful debut with the BBC Philharmonic in December 2017 he was immediately re-invited for further concerts with this orchestra in the 2018/19 and 19/20 season.
-Moritz has also conducted the BBC National Orchestra of Wales and the Ulster Orchestra, followed by an immediate reinvitation for the 19/20 season.
-In 19/20 he will make his debut with the Royal Philharmonic Orchestra and the Orchestre Philharmonique du Luxembourg and will return to conduct the Boston Symphony at Tanglewood.
-In January 2018 he made his Australian debut with the Australian Youth Orchestra.
+Elsewhere, following a successful debut with the BBC Philharmonic in December 2017 he was immediately re-invited for further concerts with this orchestra in 2018/19 and 19/20 seasons.
+Among others, Moritz has also conducted the BBC National Orchestra of Wales, the Ulster Orchestra, the Scottish Chamber Orchestra, the Orchestre Philharmonique du Luxembourg and the Australian Youth Orchestra.